 - Open Access Publishing: This means that the full text of the document is immediately made viewable (published) by ProQuest/UMI.
 The consequence is that your scholarship is more widely disseminated and becomes searchable by Internet search engines.
 It also means that you are unlikely to earn royalties from the sale of your document by ProQuest/UMI, and you will be charged an open access fee by ProQuest/UMI.

 Copyright Registration Option: You will be given an option to register copyright on your thesis or dissertation for a fee.
 As soon as your thesis or dissertation is published by ProQuest/UMI, you will own copyright to your ETD, according to copyright law, regardless of whether you purchase the additional copyright registration.
 Consult your adviser as to whether to purchase this copyright registration.

 Binding: The Graduate School and University Libraries no longer require that you submit a bound version of your thesis or dissertation.
 However, you may still wish to purchase bound copies through ProQuest/UMI for a fee.
 You may also have your thesis or dissertation bound locally by University Printing Services.

 Pay ProQuest/UMI Fees

-Depending on the options selected, you will have to pay, via a credit card, the fees charged by ProQuest/UMI.
-These fees are $95 for open access publishing, $55 for copyright registration and a minimum of $56 for binding your document.
+Depending on the options selected (such as open access publishing vs. traditional, and the option to copyright your work), you will have to pay, via a credit card, the fees charged by ProQuest/UMI.
+Should you choose the open access publishing option, the fee is $95.
+Students who choose to copyright their work will pay a fee of $55.
 Should you have any questions regarding the benefits of publishing with UMI, feel free to refer to the authors’ page: http://www.proquest.com/go/authorservices

 Review by the Supervisor of Graduate Records